-About the Order
+About the Order Coleoptera

 Beetles constitute the largest order not

 The name Coleoptera is derived from the Greek

 words koleon, meaning "sheath," and pteron,

 meaning "wing."
 It refers to the beetle's

 characteristic hardened front wings that meet along the

 the hind wings.

 Life Cycle of a

 are covered with tufts or rows of long bristles.

-Weevil (Anthonomous grandis)
+Boll Weevil (Anthonomous